abdelhadia72/dothatask/README.md

 5. **Task Matching:** Implement a system to match tasks with suitable workers based on skills, availability, and location.

-6. **Messaging System:** Facilitate communication between users and workers through an in-platform messaging system.

-7. **Task Management:** Enable users to track the progress of their tasks, communicate updates, and mark tasks as completed.
+6. **Task Management:** Enable users to track the progress of their tasks, communicate updates, and mark tasks as completed.

-8. **Review and Rating:** Allow users to leave reviews and ratings for workers based on their performance on completed tasks.
+7. **Review and Rating:** Allow users to leave reviews and ratings for workers based on their performance on completed tasks.

-9. **Payment Processing:** Integrate a secure payment system for users to pay workers upon task completion.

-10. **Search and Filter:** Provide users with search and filter options to easily find specific tasks or workers based on criteria like location, price, and ratings
+8. **Search and Filter:** Provide users with search and filter options to easily find specific tasks or workers based on criteria like location, price, and ratings

 ### License